gsanchez10/recruitment/README.md

 The test consists in building the Back End part of the front end application that searches songs.
 You will have to provide the REST app with the sql || no-sql database.

-There are no restrictions on the use of languajes or frameworks that you can use to develop the test.
+There are no restrictions on the use of languajes or frameworks that you can use to develop the Back End part.

 -----
 #### Notes: